GenaGrig/eCommerce-pp5/README.md

 --- | --- |
 ![Desktop Products Page image](/media/screenshots/desktop/main-page-desktop.png) | ![Mobile Products Page image ](/media/screenshots/mobile/main-page-mobile.jpg) |

-Main page has first major element below the menu that is carousel that contains slides with photos that are an advertising of featured music products and campaings that is going on at the moment.
-Changing of slides is authomatic each 5 seconds, with stop when mouse is over slide.
+Main page has first major element below the menu that is carousel that contains slides with photos that are an advertising of featured music products and campaigns that is going on now.
+Changing of slides is automatic each 5 seconds, with stop when mouse is over slide.

 Second element is a category list below the carousel.
-Theese are parent categories for products related to them.
+These are parent categories for products related to them.
 Clicking on a respective category, customer will see the page, containing all the products in the sub-categories related to parent category.

 Below category list customer will see all the product cards that are existing on a website.
 They are sorted by name by default, but customer can choose his own way of sorting with help of sort option element on the top left of products list.
-Sorting options are various and has both acscending and descending view.
+Sorting options are various and has both ascending and descending view.

-Each product card contains general information about product such as product photo, product name, product price, add to wishlist icon (only if user is authenticated), product rating (based on customer ratings), realtime quantity in stock, product category and product sku number.
+Each product card contains general information about product such as product photo, product name, product price, add to wishlist icon (only if user is authenticated), product rating (based on customer ratings), real-time quantity in stock, product category and product sku number.

 Desktop | Mobile |
 --- | --- |